 Compensation for Hotels / Restaurants from other Claims under Public law or Constitutional Law?

 It cannot be denied that the catering and hotel industry had to make a particular sacrifice in the early days of the pandemic.
 In addition to a corresponding application of the Infection Protection Act, the unwritten public law compensation claims recognised under customary law could therefore be considered.
-These come into effect if the property was encroached upon by sovereign measures in an expropriating manner (in the case of a lawful measure) or in the same way as expropriation (in the case of an unlawful measure) and thus constitutes a special sacrifice on the part of the business or business owner.
+These would come into effect if the property were encroached upon by sovereign measures in an expropriating manner (in the case of a lawful measure) or in the same way as expropriation (in the case of an unlawful measure) and thus constitutes a special sacrifice on the part of the business or business owner.

 - there has been a lawful direct interference with property,

 - the effect of which was to destroy or endanger the existence of the company